 *Exemptions: Streamlined Post-Master’s Adult Gerontology Acute Care Nurse Practitioner applicants are exempt from the RN Licensure requirement, but must provide NP License(s).
 Please see our Post-Master’s page for program-specific requirements.

 We strongly recommend that international students apply one year prior to the start of their desired program.
-In addition to all required application materials, you must submit the following items:
+In addition to all required application materials, you must submit one of the following transcript evaluations:

-Please note: credentials evaluation for academic purposes is a separate application from the Certificate Program for Licensure.
-Both are required, and applications will not be reviewed until Penn Nursing receives official copy of one of the two requirements outlined above.
-Our review verifies official transcripts from accredited BSN programs and all undergraduate and graduate (if applicable) schools attended submitted through CGFNS or WES.
+Please note: credentials evaluation for academic purposes is a separate application from the Certificate Program for licensure.
+Both are required.
+Applications will not be reviewed until Penn Nursing receives an official copy of a credentials evaluation for academic purposes and proof that you have passed the CGFNS Qualifying Exam for licensure (if applicable).
+Our review verifies official transcripts from accredited BSN programs and all undergraduate and graduate (if applicable) schools attended submitted through CertiFile, CGFNS or WES.

 Results from the TOEFL or the academic IELTS taken within the last two (2) years for all non-native English speakers.
 A minimum score of 100 on the TOEFL is required.
 The expected breakdown is as follows: Reading 26; Listening 26; Speaking 23 (26 is preferred); Writing 25.
 For the IELTS, a minimum combined score of 7.0 is required, with each subsection having scores of at least 7.0.

-Applicants who have completed their BSN degrees in the United States, and who are non-native English speakers, may be eligible for the GRE waiver.
+Applicants who have completed their BSN degrees in the United States or Canada, and who are non-native English speakers, may be eligible for the GRE waiver.

 We encourage you to contact Penn’s International Student and Scholar Services (ISSS) for information on everything from immigration paperwork to the various resources Penn provides international students.